leandrohsilveira/weather-now/README.md

 ## 1 Quick start guide

-As it is a NodeJS app, to get started you will need to get NodeJS installed [here](https://nodejs.org/en/).
+As it is a NodeJS app, to get started you will need to install NodeJS [here](https://nodejs.org/en/).

 - Open a terminal console and navigate to a folder of your choice to place the project's source code;
 - Clone repository: `git clone https://github.com/leandrohsilveira/weather-now.git`;